-A geological assessment dated July 20, 2018, has been provided as part of this application packet.
-The assessment outlines the nature, distribution of underlying geology, and the physical and chemical properties of existing soils; an opinion as to stability of the site, and conclusions regarding the effect of geologic conditions on the proposed development as required.
+A geological assessment dated July 20, 2018, was provided, and approved as part of the original approval.
+The assessment outlined the nature, distribution of underlying geology, and the physical and chemical properties of existing soils; an opinion as to stability of the site, and conclusions regarding the effect of geologic conditions on the proposed development as required.
 See attached geological assessment.